Guide to Creating Agents for the Live Agent Studio

 Storing Messages in the Database

-table in the database.
+Your agent is responsible for storing the conversation history by inserting messages into a SQL database unless you are building a Voiceflow agent.
+This ensures that the conversation history is maintained and can be retrieved by the Live Agent Studio.
 While any PostgreSQL-compatible database can be used, using Supabase directly is preferred due to its seamless integration with our platform.

 Required Fields